 In the United States, somebody suffers a heart attack every 34 seconds.
-Understanding how this happens often involves interpreting complicated medical descriptions.
+Understanding what is a heart attack and what are symptoms of a heart attack often involves interpreting complicated medical descriptions.
 Instead, our professor helps the viewer to understand more about heart attacks by using a simple analogy.
-This lesson also reviews the symptoms that can occur in those people suffering a heart attack,and the importance of immediately seeking medical attention should these symptoms arise.
+This lesson also reviews the symptoms that can occur in those people suffering a heart attack, and the importance of immediately seeking medical attention should these symptoms arise.

 Your heart is the engine of your body.
 It keeps you alive by pushing blood where it’s needed.
 Like other engines, the heart has a line that feeds it the fuel it needs.
 Heart attacks happen when this fuel line gets damaged.
 Imagine that you are running down the street and you trip, fall, and badly scrape your knee.
 The knee will become painful, swollen, red, and hot.
 This is called “inflammation,” and it is your body’s way of repairing itself after it’s been hurt.
 If you care for it, it will quickly stop bleeding and the pain will soon fade away.
 After a while, it crusts over, and the swelling goes down.